 I’m keenly aware of the significance of the move to eBooks, especially as I have a 13 year old that carries 20 pounds in his backpack to school every day.
 However important the move from paper to digital textbooks, I’m still left with a taste for more.
 I have been critical of the ways most schools still rely on text as the primary, almost solitary, medium for exchanging information.
 The “real world” trades information using an amalgam of different media that includes video, audio, images … and text.
 ANNOTEXTING - Amherst, NY.
 Cell Phones as Teaching Tools: 26 Places You'll Find Resources and Lesson Plans.
 Pages - Menu This Blog Linked From Here Sites to Follow.

-It’s been a busy year.
 Really busy.
 Not only have we opened a new library, and dealt with moving and fitting out new learning spaces, but we have been leading change in our school around information fluency understandings and enabling our students’ growth as digital citizens.
 What’s become apparent to my staff and I, is the pressing need for our students to become information fluent for the age they are living in.
 Move Over Three R’s, Here Come the Three C’s.

 - 10 Tech Skills Every Student Should Have.
 0 Comments January 31, 2012 By: David Andrade Jan 31 Written by: 1/31/2012 11:39 AM.

 What do our students really need to know and be able to do to succeed in future education and careers?
 Content is a part of what they need to know.
 Standardized tests test content knowledge and some skills.
+The 100 Best Web 2.0 Classroom Tools Chosen By You.
 The Wordle of this list!

 (Click image to enlarge) One of the most popular posts on Edudemic in 2010 was The 35 Best Web 2.0 Classroom Tools Chosen By You and I felt it might be time for an update to that list for 2011.
 In order to put together a list of the best Web 2.0 classroom tools, I polled my Twitter followers, Facebook fans (are they still called fans?
 Likes?)